-Applicable - The state imposes additional limits on the amount of waiver services.

-When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies)

-Limit(s) on Set(s) of Services.
+Application for 1915(c) HCBS Waiver: MI.1126.R01.00 - Jan 01, 2020 Page 131 of 24 L Appendix C : Participant Services -3: Waiver Services Specifications Section C-3 'Ser vice Specifications' is incorporated into Section C-1 'Waiver Services.'
+Appendix C 2: Participant Services -4: Additional Limits on Amount of Waiver Services nal Limits on Amount of Waiver Services.
+Indicate whether the waiver employs any of the following additionate the amount of waiver services (select one).
+C-3 O {App} blicable - The state imposes additional limits on the amount of waiver services. incl that be a on p whe en a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, uding its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect en the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the bount of the limit. (check each that applies) Limit(s) on Set(s) of Services.
 There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
 Furnish the information specified above.
 Prospective Individual Budget Amount.
 There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
 Furnish the information specified above.

-Budget Limits by Level of Support.
+Ш Budget Limits by Level of Support.
 Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
 Furnish the information specified above.
 Other Type of Limit.
 The state employs another type of limit.
 Describe the limit and furnish the information specified above.